10 Invoice Examples: What To Include + Best Practices

 3. Vintage

 If you wish to achieve a more vintage-inspired look, then check out this invoice by Rob Brink’s design and printing service.
-It efficiently incorporates the critical elements of an invoice and brings in some print-inspired textures throughout to evoke that vintage feeling successfully.
+It incorporates the critical elements of an invoice efficiently and brings in some print-inspired textures throughout to evoke that vintage feeling successfully.

 4. Bold